edf1101/Battleships/README.md

 A python application to simulate a Battleships game against an AI in both a command line interface and a Flask GUI.

 ## Coursework Self assessment
-All features required by specification are complete.
+All features required by specification are complete (including testing & logging)
 ### Additional
 #### Entry Screen
 The user can select the game settings (size, difficulty) on an Entry page.
 Game screen has a return to menu button so games can be replayed
 #### Storm Mode
 When this is turned on The board will shift 1 space each turn in a predetermined direction
-#### HTML Template sunken ships
+#### HTML Template Sunken ships
 If a ship has been sunk, the main.py script sends a list of sunk positions for either the AI or Player to the HTML code, and it colours those tiles green
+#### Other Frontend modifications
+In the placement HTML file originally allowed users to place fewer than required number of ships.
+This was fixed.
 #### AI attacking
 There are 5 AI difficulties [code here](battleships/advanced_ai.py)
 0. Pure Random Guessing